thomaspeklak/rauschen/README.md

 ###Reviever

-The recievers task is to hand the browser a script that in turn send the performance data back.
+The receivers task is to hand the browser a script that in turn send the performance data back.
 It then checks the validity of the data and sends it to a TCP socket.

 ###Processor